NICE inContact SymXchange Interface End User License Agreement

 10.8 Governing Law.
 This Agreement and any Orders and SOWs are governed by the laws of the State of Missouri, without regard to its conflicts of law rules, and each party hereby consents to exclusive jurisdiction and venue in the state and federal courts located in Kansas City, Missouri for any dispute arising out of this Agreement or any Orders or SOWs.

 10.9 Entire Agreement; Conflict.
 This Agreement, together with the Policies, Schedule(s) attached hereto, and, if applicable, any Orders and SOWs represent the entire agreement between Condado and Customer with respect to the Services.
+In the event of any conflict between this Agreement and any Order or SOW, this Agreement will govern and control unless the Order or SOW expressly and specifically overrides terms or conditions of this Agreement.

 10.10 Revisions.
 Condado reserves the right to revise this Agreement by posting a revised version on the Site, which will be effective five (5) days after posting.
 Continued use of the Services after the effective date of revision will constitute Customer’s acceptance of the revised Agreement.
+If Customer objects to the revisions, Customer may terminate any Orders governed by this Agreement by providing written notice to Condado prior to the effective date of revision, provided that Customer will remain obligated to pay amounts due to Condado under such Orders and will not receive a refund of prepaid fees.
+Customer’s termination will be effective upon Condado’s written acknowledgement of such termination, and in no event later than thirty (30) days from Condado’s receipt of Customer’s termination notice.

 Capitalized terms used but not otherwise defined in this Agreement have the following meanings: